ratehub/code-style/CONTRIBUTING.md

 * All features or bug fixes **must be tested**.
 * All lists must be alphabetically ordered.
+* Write & format your code as though only one developer wrote the entire codebase.

 ## <a name="commit"></a> Commit Message Format